lakshmi-050/project2/README.md

 # New project
-This prooject is created by Lakshmi.
+This prooject is created by Lakshmi..